Alex Ferrer

 Alejandro Enrique Ferrer (born October 18, 1960), known professionally as Judge Alex, is an American television personality, lawyer, and retired judge who presided as the arbitrator on the eponymous Judge Alex.

-Early life
+Early life and education

 Ferrer was born in Havana, Cuba in 1960 and immigrated to the United States with his family when he was one year old.
 He attended Rockway Junior High School.

-Education

 While working as a police officer, Ferrer received a Bachelor of Professional Studies degree from Barry University.
-Ferrer earned a JD from the University of Miami, where he became a published member of its law review.
+Ferrer earned a J.D. from the University of Miami, where he became a published member of its law review.
 Ferrer also served as judicial director of the university's alumni association.

 Career

 At 19, Ferrer served as a young police officer in Florida.

 Ferrer practiced law in Miami, focusing on civil litigation, including suits involving medical malpractice, wrongful deaths, personal injuries and commercial business litigation.

 Judicial

 In 1995, he became an associate administrative judge in the criminal division of the 11th judicial circuit, which covers Miami-Dade County, where he spent ten years presiding over criminal cases.
 He also served as an appellate judge over appeals from the Miami-Dade County Court, county commission and other agencies.

 In 1999, he was elected to serve as district representative to the executive committee of the Conference of Circuit Court Judges, a position he held until 2001.
 He is a member of the Florida Bar and the District of Columbia Bar Association.
 He has been an adjunct professor at Florida International University and taught media relations to other judges at The New Judges College and The College of Advanced Judicial Studies, as well as at various national conferences.

 As the child of Cuban immigrants, Ferrer is fully bilingual.